-- the impact of inflation and rising interest rates together with the threats of stagflation or recession; - the uncertainties in the global economy created by the war in Ukraine; - the impact of variation in the value of the Canadian dollar in relation to the U.S. dollar; - the impact of changing conditions in the healthcare logistics and transportation services market; - risks and liabilities associated with the transportation of dangerous goods; - our ability to comply with U.S. foreign ownership, control or influence mitigation measures; - our ability to execute our growth strategies; - increasing competition in the healthcare logistics and transportation services market in which we operate; - volatility in financial markets; - changes in the attitudes, financial condition and demand of our target market; - developments and changes in applicable laws and regulations; - our ability to source and complete acquisitions; - our ability to successfully integrate businesses and assets that we acquire and realize synergies; - our ability to retain and grow revenue with existing clients and develop new clientele; - our ability to retain members of our management team and key personnel; - increases in driver compensation and the ability to attract and retain employees; - the availability of equipment and drivers in the markets in which we operate; - our ability to expand into additional markets; - the impact of the ongoing COVID-19 pandemic on our operations, business and financial results; and - such other factors discussed in greater detail under "Risk Factors" in this MD&A and in our Annual Information Form dated March 2, 2023 for Fiscal 2022 (the "AIF") which is available on our profile on the System for Electronic Document Analysis and Retrieval ("SEDAR") at www.sedar.com.
+- the impact of inflation and rising interest rates together with the threats of stagflation or recession; - the uncertainties in the global economy created by the war in Ukraine; - the impact of variation in the value of the Canadian dollar in relation to the U.S. dollar; - the impact of changing conditions in the healthcare logistics and transportation services market; - risks and liabilities associated with the transportation of dangerous goods; - our ability to comply with U.S. foreign ownership, control or influence mitigation measures; - our ability to execute our growth strategies; - increasing competition in the healthcare logistics and transportation services market in which we operate; - volatility in financial markets; - changes in the attitudes, financial condition and demand of our target market; - developments and changes in applicable laws and regulations; - our ability to source and complete acquisitions; - our ability to successfully integrate businesses and assets that we acquire and realize synergies; - our ability to retain and grow revenue with existing clients and develop new clientele; - our ability to retain members of our management team and key personnel; - increases in driver compensation and the ability to attract and retain employees; - the availability of equipment and drivers in the markets in which we operate; - our ability to expand into additional markets; and - such other factors discussed in greater detail under "Risk Factors" in this MD&A and in our Annual Information Form dated March 2, 2023 for Fiscal 2022 (the "AIF") which is available on our profile on the System for Electronic Document Analysis and Retrieval ("SEDAR") at www.sedarplus.ca.